Author Susan Schoenberger posted this quote to her Twitter feed:

 Many of the things that I choose to do involve pressure.

-I stand before 21 students every day, knowing full well that I am responsible for their academic success, and that a portion of their future professional success is in my hands.
+I stand before two dozen students every day, knowing full well that I am responsible for their academic success, and that a portion of their future professional success is in my hands.

 I do not take this responsibility lightly.
 I worry about my students a lot.

-The success of the book is based almost entirely on my ability to create a story that readers love.
+The book’s success is almost entirely based on my ability to craft a story readers love.
 The viability of my writing career hinges on the success of each book.

 I am a storyteller.
-I stand before as many of 1,500 people at a time and share a true story from my life in hopes that they will be entertained and moved.
+I stand before as many as 1,500 people at a time and share a true story from my life in hopes of entertaining and moving them.

-If I am competing in a StorySLAM, my story will immediately be followed with a numerical assignation of my performance by teams of complete strangers.
+If I am competing in a StorySLAM, my story will immediately be followed with a numerical assessment of my performance by teams of complete strangers.

 I am a wedding DJ.
 I am the person most responsible for the most important day in the lives of the couple who have hired me.
-Along with my partner, we coordinate every minute of the wedding.
-I feel more pressure on a person’s wedding day than any other day of the year.
+My partner and I coordinate every minute of the wedding.
+I feel more pressure on a person’s wedding day than on any other day of the year.
 I understand how important this day is to them.

 There are days when I yearn for a less pressure-filled life.
-I recently saw a parking garage attendant sitting in a booth, reading a book, listening to music.
+I recently saw a parking garage attendant sitting in a booth, reading a book, and listening to music.
 While I understand that the person in that booth doesn’t earn as much as someone in my position, I found myself envious of him just the same.
-He was getting paid to perform a simple, stress-free job that allowed him to read a book and relax while on the job.
+He was getting paid to perform a simple, stress-free job that let him read a book and relax.

 There are days when that sounds damn fine.